vgoloviznin/consul-kv-parser/README.md

     }
 });

+//connects to Consul
 Parser.connect();
 let keys = [
   {key: "some/key", require: true},
   {key: "some/other/num", type: parser.types.number}
 ];

+//parse returns a promise which resolves into object containing
+//parsed values
 Parser.parse(key).then((values) => console.log(values));
 //will result in this object
 {
 	some: {
     key: "some value",
     other: {
         num: 123
     }
   }
 }
 ```